15 Things People Who Always Have Clean Cars Have in Common

 They store paperwork thoughtfully

 Don’t leave receipts, car documents, insurance cards, and other important paperwork strewn about your car.
 Not only might they get damaged or lost, but they’re also an eyesore.
 Instead, invest in an inexpensive file folder for your glove compartment.
 You’ll enjoy appropriate sections for all your favorite coupons, manuals, and other must-haves without stressing about keeping track of everything.
-That said, make sure you never leave these 15 things in your car.

 They spot-clean their car’s exterior